ronnieholm/FSharp-onion-architecture-sample/README.md

-# Scrum clean architecture sample
+# F# Scrum onion architecture sample

 *Got a comment or a question?
 Don't hesitate to drop me an email or open an issue.*